Blotch3D/Blotch3D/README.md

 To develop with Blotch3D, you must first install the MonoGame SDK as described in the [Quick start for Windows](#quick-start-for-windows) section.
-Then...

-To create a new project from scratch, select File/New/Project/MonoGame, and select the type of MonoGame project you want.
-Then add the source or a reference to Blotch3D.
+The easiest way to create a new project that uses MonoGame + Blotch3D is to copy an existing example project (like the basic example) and rename it.

-To add MonoGame + Blotch3D to an existing non-MonoGame project, add a reference to the appropriate MonoGame binary (typically in "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\\...").
+To add MonoGame + Blotch3D to an existing project, add a reference to the appropriate MonoGame binary (typically in "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\\...").
 Also add a reference to, or the source of, Blotch3D.

 To create a project for another platform besides Microsoft Windows:
 First you will need to install any Visual Studio add-ons, etc. for the desired platform.
 For example, for Android you'd need the Xamarin for Android add-on.
-Then use the MonoGame project wizard to create both a project for the Blotch3D class library (and add the Blotch3D source to that project), then use the wizard to create your project and add a reference to Blotch3D.
-For some platforms you may need to do some online research to properly create the project.
+Then create a project for the Blotch3D library and add the source to it.
+Then create your project and add a reference to that Blotch3D project.
+For some platforms you may need to do some online research to properly create projects.

 To distribute a program for Microsoft Windows, deliver everything in your project's output folder.
 Other platforms may require different